Necrotizing fasciitis: Bacteria

 In polymicrobial (mixed) infections, Group A Streptococcus (S. pyogenes) is the most commonly found bacterium, followed by S. aureus.
 However, when the infection is caused solely by S. pyogenes and/or S. aureus, it is classified as a Type II infection.

-Gram-negative bacteria and anaerobes like Clostridia are more often implicated in Fournier gangrene.
+Gram-negative bacteria and anaerobes, such as Clostridia, are more often implicated in Fournier gangrene.
 This is a subtype of Type I infections affecting the groin and perianal areas.
-Clostridia account for 10% of overall type I infections and typically cause a specific kind of necrotizing fasciitis known as gas gangrene or myonecrosis.
+Clostridia account for 10% of overall Type I infections and typically cause a specific kind of necrotizing fasciitis known as gas gangrene or myonecrosis.

-Type II infection: This infection accounts for 20 to 30% of cases, mainly involving the extremities.
+Type II infection: This infection accounts for 20–30% of cases, mainly involving the extremities.
 This involves Streptococcus pyogenes, alone or in combination with staphylococcal infections.
 Methicillin-resistant Staphylococcus aureus (MRSA) is involved in up to a third of Type II infections.
 Infection by either type of bacteria can progress rapidly and manifest as shock.
 Type II infection more commonly affects young, healthy adults with a history of injury.

 Type III infection: Vibrio vulnificus is a bacterium found in saltwater.
 It occasionally causes NF after entering the body through a break in the skin.
 One in three patients with a V. vulnificus infection develop necrotizing fasciitis.
 Disease progression is similar to type II but sometimes with few visible skin changes.

 Type IV infection: This type of NF accounts for less than 1% of cases.
 It is mostly caused by the Candida albicans fungus.
 Risk factors include age and immunodeficiency.